jazzsequence/Products/readme.md

 * removed some debug code
 * hid the price label if cart66 is the merchant being used
 * removed conditional check for cart66 around item number
+* fixed shipping info not line breaking after cart66 product dropdown
+* checks if value exists before defining each label for the info widget
+* checks if value exists before defining the content for the info widget
+* adds all meta info to an array and loops through to display data
+* rewrite and fix of widget output
+* added new product description meta field

 ### 0.8.1